No. 24: Kobe Bryant

 Southern California map pinpoints:

-Long Beach, Los Angeles (Staples Center), Newport Beach, Thousand Oaks
+Los Angeles (Staples Center), Long Beach, Newport Beach, Thousand Oaks

-Momba murals, we have come to calling them.
-Brilliantly splashed across the sides of hotels, restaurants, pawn shops and abandoned warehouses.
+Brilliantly splashed across the sides of hotels, apartment complexes, auto part dealers, pawn shops and abandoned warehouses.

 They provide varied interpretation and a longing for artists inspired to creatively honor Kobe Bryant and his daughter, Gianna.
 They have become as much as the city’s fabric and context as much as a place to reflect and ponder “what if” as well as what was.